 A 62-year-old lady presents with a 2 week history of feeling generally unwell.
 She has felt intermittently dizzy, nauseous and lethargic.
-GP did done some bloods one week previously which showed a deterioration in her renal function and had stopped her metformin.
 She has a past medical history of type 2 diabetes mellitus, hypertension and CKD.
+Her GP has done some bloods one week previously, which had shown a deterioration in her renal function from baseline, and so they had stopped her Metformin.

 A venous blood gas taken on arrival shows a pH of 7.30